-I did not notice any record of NCAA tournament appearances in the form of banners, but there were banners of three retired Trojans.
-These included Bill Sharman (11), Paul Westphal (25), and John Rudometkin (44).
+I did not notice any record of NCAA tournament appearances in the form of banners, but there are banners of three retired Trojans.
+These include Bill Sharman (11), Paul Westphal (25), and John Rudometkin (44).

 Also adding to the activity of the lower level is the Albert J. Centofante Hall of Fame.
 Here fans will find the photos of previous teams, NCAA trophies, lists of All-Americans by sport, and most importantly lots of USC Cardinal red.
 "The Trojan Legacy" plaque is located just a few steps away, honoring basketball and volleyball athletes who not only made USC great during their playing days, but also providing for future generations of Trojan athletes.